-- 1. Children seem generally less likely to catch infection. - 2.
-Children seem more likely than adults to have no symptoms or to have mild disease.
-Symptoms in children can include cough, fever, runny nose, sore throat, diarrhoea and vomiting. - 3.
-Children are generally not the ones who brought COVID-19 into a household when household spread has happened. - 4.
-Children are not more likely than adults to spread infection to other people. - 5.
-There are some recent reports that the virus that causes COVID-19 may trigger a rare inflammatory disease called PIMS in some children.
+- 1. Children seem generally less likely to catch infection; - Children seem more likely than adults to have no symptoms or to have mild disease.
+Symptoms in children can include cough, fever, runny nose, sore throat, diarrhoea and vomiting; - 3.
+Children are generally not the ones who brought COVID-19 into a household when household spread has happened; - 4.
+Children are not more likely than adults to spread infection to other people; - 5.
+The virus that causes COVID-19 may on rare occasions trigger an inflammatory disease called PIMS in some children.
 PIMS stands for Paediatric Inflammatory Multisystem Syndrome.